-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 1.1 What domestic legislation governs restructuring and insolvency matters in your jurisdiction?

-Insolvency law in Australia is largely statute-based, governed by the Corporations Act 2001 (Cth).
+Insolvency law in Australia is largely statute based, governed by the Corporations Act 2001 (Cth).
 The relevant corporate insolvency provisions are prescribed in Chapter 5 of the act.
 Further, there are specific insolvency-related provisions in the Insolvency Practice Schedule (Corporations) in Schedule 2 of the act, along with the Insolvency Practice Rules (Corporations) 2016 detailing specific procedures in the event of external administrations.

 Pursuant to the Corporations Act, an Australian company is taken to be ‘insolvent' if it cannot pay its debts when they are due and payable.
 In the assessment of insolvency, there are generally two accepted tests: the cash-flow test and the balance-sheet test.
 The cash-flow test, which is the primary test, examines whether a company has sufficient resources available to pay all liabilities when they become due and payable.
 The balance-sheet test acts as a secondary measure assessing whether a company's total assets exceed its total liabilities.

-If a company falls within the above definition and is insolvent, the Corporations Act provides an insolvent company with a range of options via Chapter 5.
-These insolvency procedures can include;
+If a company falls within the above definition and is insolvent, the Corporations Act provides it with a range of options via Chapter 5.
+These insolvency procedures can include:

 - voluntary administration;